nanovazquez/design-first-api-workshop/exercises/exercise-3/README.md

    ![UI CORS issue](./assets/ui-cors-issue.png)

 1. Enabling CORS in the Server Stub is straightforward.
-Open a terminal in the **typescript-fetch-client-generated** folder that contains your Server stub.
+Open a terminal in the **nodejs-server-server-generated** folder that contains your Server stub.

    > **Note:** Alternatively, you could use the Server Stub located in the **begin** folder of this exercise.